International presence

 Ecuador Ecuador

-Over the 17 years of ENAP's presence in Ecuador, it has been able to consolidate its position in the country through exploratory, developmental, and exploitation activities in the Mauro Dávalos Cordero (MDC) and Paraíso, Biguno, Huachito, and Intracampos (PBH-I) Blocks.
-In 2019, ENAP Ecuador achieved a cumulative production of 90 million barrels since it began its operations, with a historic record of daily production of 24,458 barrels per day on December 29, 2019.
+Over the 17 years of Enap's presence in Ecuador, it has been able to consolidate its position in the country through exploratory, developmental, and exploitation activities in the Mauro Dávalos Cordero (MDC) and Paraíso, Biguno, Huachito, and Intracampos (PBH-I) Blocks.
+In 2019, Enap Ecuador achieved a cumulative production of 90 million barrels since it began its operations, with a historic record of daily production of 24,458 barrels per day on December 29, 2019.
 This achievement resulted in record levels of sales, profits, and cash flow.

-On the other hand, participation in exploration activities in the Block 28 Consortium continues, through ENAP's company, EOP Operaciones Petroleras S.A.
+On the other hand, participation in exploration activities in the Block 28 Consortium continues, through Enap's company, EOP Operaciones Petroleras S.A.

 In the Intracampos area of the PBH-I Block, added to Ecuador's portfolio in 2011, exploration activities were promoted between 2011 and 2014.
 These activities included seismic acquisition and interpretation, and the subsequent drilling of two exploratory wells, Copal-1 and Inchi-1.
 Inchi-1 marked the first discovery in Ecuador that added new reserves due to contract renegotiations with the Secretaría de Hidrocarburos in 2010.